 Image Credit: My Garden Insider

-The Japanese forest grass is one of the most elegant ornamental grasses for containers.
-It is a slow growing plant that will require little maintenance as soon as its established.
+Japanese forest grass is one of the most elegant ornamental grasses for containers.
+It is a slow growing plant that will require little maintenance as soon as it’s established.
 These ornamental grasses are semi evergreen and will grow best in a partially shaded area.
-There are various colors of the Japanese forest grasses.
+There are various colors of Japanese forest grasses.
 It is important that you choose a color that will complement well with the surrounding landscape.

 The Japanese forest grass is truly attractive and graceful.
 It could grow as high as 24 inches and features an arching habit that has long flat blades.
 These blades grow from the base and come in several different hues.
-Aside from the solid variety, there are also the striped Japanese forest grass varieties.
+Aside from the solid variety, there are also striped Japanese forest grass varieties.